-Several transport groups recently staged a nationwide transport strike that caused minor inconvenience to the commuting public.
+Several transport groups have been staging a nationwide transport strike that’s supposed to inconvenience the commuting public.
 The boycott—organized by jeepney coalitions such as PISTON, Stop and Go Coalition, and No to Jeepney Phase-out Coalition—was held in different parts of the country.

 According to one of the leaders of the said group, the rally was aimed at the government’s jeepney modernization program, which they believe is a phase-out scheme for the humble king of Pinoy road.